Taku-pg/Employee_Management_App/README.md

 - Password: yamada

 #### Managers
-Managers are assigned employee Id from 2 to 6.
+Managers are assigned to employee Id from 2 to 6.
 Rest of all employees have role as Employee.